-Determining a budget for your home renovation project is one of the most important pieces of a successful remodel.
-So how much should you budget for your renovation project?
+Determining a home remodeling budget is one of the most important pieces of a successful renovation.
+So, how much should you budget for your home remodeling project?
 This is everyone’s burning question, and unfortunately, there is no easy answer.
-As you know, there are many factors to take into consideration for establishing a budget for your project, many of which depend largely on taste and personal preference.
-However, below are a few tips that can help anyone when it comes to budgeting for a home renovation project.
+As you know, there are many factors to take into consideration for establishing a budget for your project.
+This will largely depend on your personal taste and style preferences.
+However, below are 3 tips on how to budget for your home remodel project.
+These tips can help anyone when it comes to budgeting for a home remodel.

-Lastly, it is a good rule of thumb to build in a buffer to your overall project budget in the event that unexpected items come up.
+- Lastly, build in a buffer to your overall home remodeling budget in the event that unexpected items come up.
+This is just a good rule of thumb to follow!
 Although you are working with a team of qualified experts from the builder to the designer, it is inevitable that unexpected issues may arise during the execution phase.
-Even in cases of meticulous planning and thoughtfulness, unexpected costs can occur and just in case this happens, it will help soften the blow if you lead with appropriate expectations and plan for a few hiccups from the beginning.
+Even in cases of meticulous planning and thoughtfulness, unexpected costs can occur.
+If this happens, it will help soften the blow if you lead with appropriate expectations and plan for a few hiccups from the beginning.